memfault/interrupt/_posts/2023-07-19-embedded-async-rust.md

 ```

 The final bit of our `main` function is to spawn our `blinky` task.
 This adds
-the task to the executor's task queue, and allows it to be polled when it has
+the task to the executor's task queue and allows it to be polled when it has
 work to do.

 ```rust